steelheaddigital/elastalert-ui/readme.md

 Run without Docker
 ------------------
+* ensure you have node 8.x and npm installed.
-* Change es_host in config.yaml in elastalert to the host where your Elastic Search instance is running, for example localhost
+* Change es_host in config.yaml in elastalert to the host where your Elastic Search instance is running, for example localhost.
 * Change the elastalertDir value in server/config for the appropriate environment (development.js and/or production.js) to the location of your elastalert files.
-To use the elastalert bundled with this repository, this value would be '../elastalert'
+To use the elastalert bundled with this repository, this value would be '../elastalert'.
+* Ensure the elastalert_status index is created in your Elasticsearch instance.
+If you have not already created this index you can do so now by running the create index script.
+In the elastalert directory specified in the step above, run the following command

+`elastalert-create-index`

 * In the client directory run the following to compile the client Angular application:

 `ng build`